leraux/sonarqube-issue-api-exporter-java/README.md

 mvn spring-boot:run
 ```

-Open browser at `http://127.0.0.1:8080/` to view the home page and click on `Export` button
+Open browser and hit `http://127.0.0.1:8080/` to feed the required details and click on `Export` button